DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-2-mentor-materials.md

 Guidance to mentors:

-The ECT should have read the ‘Understanding the evidence’ section of the self-directed study materials ahead of the topic.
+The ECT should have read the 'Understanding the evidence' section of the self-directed study materials ahead of the topic.
 The mentor should also read them to familiarise themselves with the content.
-In this portion of the topic, the mentor will be asking questions to check the ECT’s understanding of what they have read.
+In this portion of the topic, the mentor will be asking questions to check the ECT's understanding of what they have read.

 Suggested dialogue for mentors:

-You completed Activity 9.2 of the self-directed study materials ‘Understanding the evidence’ in relation to pupil grouping and homework ahead of this topic.
-Let’s discuss your response to the questions to check your understanding of that material.
+You completed Activity 9.2 of the self-directed study materials 'Understanding the evidence' in relation to pupil grouping and homework ahead of this topic.
+Let's discuss your response to the questions to check your understanding of that material.

 In what different ways could you group pupils?